mrpost/Kivy-wifi-linux-windows-keyboard-and-server/README.md

-# Kivy-wifi-linux-keyboard-and-server
+# Kivy-wifi-linux/windows-keyboard-and-server
-tablet or android keyboard for linux pc's
+tablet or android keyboard for linux and windows pc's

 prerecquisites for client